 For music-specific matters Context uses: D. Kern Holoman, Writing about Music: A Style Sheet (Berkeley: University of California Press, 2014).

 2.3 Pitch notation should follow the Helmholz system (with middle C as c’).

 2.4 Musical examples, illustrations, tables and diagrams are to be set out with proper captions and with locations and sources of examples carefully indicated.
 Examples should be computer typeset and formatted to fit within a text area measuring 125mm wide by 205mm high.
 The original Finale, Sibelius or MuseScore files should be provided.
 Images should be sent as high-resolution (at least 300 dpi) scanned files, preferably in TIFF, JPG or EPS format.
 These should be provided as separate files even if embedded also in the main text.

 3.1 It is the author’s responsibility to obtain any necessary copyright permission and to provide the Editorial Committee with the original copy of such permission.

-3.2 Articles in Context must not have been previously published elsewhere.
+3.2 Articles in Context must not have been previously published elsewhere, and must not contain substantial sections of material previously published elsewhere.
 Articles should not be submitted to other journals while they are under consideration by the Context Editorial Committee, nor once they have been accepted for publication in Context, without obtaining the permission of the Editorial Committee.